Everything You Need to Know about KITAS Indonesia 2023

 1. Prepare required documents

-2. Present at civil administration department
+2. Present at the civil administration department

 3. You will get SKSKPS (Certificate of Family Formation of Temporary Residents) and STM (Police Report Certificate).